Museum of the City of Skopje: Building

 Destroyed section of the main building with post-earthquake speech by President of Yugoslavia Josip Broz Tito.
 Initially removed after the independence but later returned in 2018.

-The museum is located in the old railway station building partially destroyed in 1963 Skopje earthquake.
+The museum is located in the old railway station building, which was partially destroyed in the 1963 Skopje earthquake.
 Initially constructed to replace the first station from 1873, it symbolized Skopje's modernization and expansion.
 Designed by Serbian architect Velimir Gavrilović, construction began in 1937, and the station officially opened in 1940.
 The building featured a monumental, symmetrical design with classical and Byzantine influences, notably a colonnade of arches on its upper floor.
 The so-called National Liberation War of Macedonia was commemorated by a mural by the artist Borko Lazeski, but it was later destroyed in the 1963 earthquake.
 In 1966, the remaining portion was adapted to house the Museum of the City of Skopje, with renovation work lasting until 1979.
 The building was marked by memorial to President of Yugoslavia Josip Broz Tito after the 1963 earthquake stating "We shall rebuild Skopje, comrade Tito".
-After the country gained in 1991 its independence, it was removed to museum depo during VMRO-DPMNE's rule, but the memorial was returned to its original location in 2018 during the reign of the Social Democratic Union of Macedonia.
+After the country gained in 1991 its independence, it was removed to museum depot during VMRO-DPMNE's rule, but the memorial was returned to its original location in 2018 during the reign of the Social Democratic Union of Macedonia.